 - 2-3% Gifts

 - 8% – Miscellaneous (wedding planner etc.)

-Planning your wedding can be stressful, but remember it’s leading to the happiest day of your life.
 By planning like a pro you will be able to slow down and watch everything take shape.
 Follow these essential tips to avoid any bridal bad moods and planning panics!